-Read the interview with the 2nd place winner of the BCI Award 2017 about her research "Decoding Inner Speech" on the g.tec Blog.
+Read the interview with the 3rd place winner of the BCI Award 2018 about the direct synthesis of speech fron intracranial brain activity.

 5 STEPS TO SUBMIT YOUR PROJECT